Uniswap/universal-router-sdk/README.md

 ```

 ### Using Uniswap for ERC20 NFT Trades
 Send ETH to the router by trading an ERC20 for ETH with a Uniswap Trade and encoding the swap recipient as `ROUTER_AS_RECIPIENT` in the trade.
+Then subsequently list the NFT trades to use the ETH output to buy NFTs.
+Trades happen in the order they are listed.

 Use `trade_type: TradeType.EXACT_OUTPUT` to cover the entire NFT price, alternatively the transaction will send supplemental ETH to fulfill the entire price if the swap does not cover it in full.
 Keep in mind that `TradeType.EXACT_INPUT` trades are subject to slippage on output, and ETH will be sent to cover potential slippage and any remaining ETH will be returned to sender.
 ```typescript